 Usually the doctor will rotate the baby's head a quarter of a turn to be in alignment with the baby's body, which is still inside you.
 You will then be asked to begin pushing again to deliver the shoulders.
 The top shoulder comes first, then the lower shoulder.
 Then with one last push, you deliver your baby!

 The placenta and the amniotic sac that supported and protected the baby for nine months are still in the uterus after the delivery.
 These need to be delivered and this can happen spontaneously or it may take as long as half an hour.
 Your midwife or doctor may rub your abdomen below your belly button to help tighten the uterus and loosen the placenta.
 Your uterus is now about the size of a large grapefruit.
 You may need to push to help deliver the placenta.
 You may feel some pressure as the placenta is expelled, but not nearly as much pressure as when the baby was born.

-Your health care provider will inspect the delivered placenta to make sure it was delivered in full.
+Your healthcare provider will inspect the delivered placenta to make sure it was delivered in full.
 On rare occasions, some of the placenta doesn't release and may remain adhered to the wall of the uterus.
-If this happens, your provider will reach into your uterus to remove the leftover pieces in order to prevent heavy bleeding that can result from a broken placenta.
-If you would like to see the placenta, please ask-usually, they will be happy to show you.
+If this happens, your provider will reach into your uterus to remove the leftover pieces in order to prevent heavy bleeding that can result from a torn placenta.
+If you would like to see the placenta, please ask.
+Usually, they will be happy to show you.

 It’s not impossible to prepare yourself for labor and delivery, but it is a famously unpredictable process.
 Understanding the timeline, and hearing about other mothers’ experiences can go a long way to making childbirth less mysterious.
 Many expectant mothers find it helpful to write out a birth plan and share it with the medical team and their partner.
 If you do create a plan, be prepared to change your mind when necessity arises.
 Remember that your goal is a healthy baby, and to have a healthy, positive experience.